NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Appliances: Freezer Location**

 The space type for the freezer location.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#hpxml-freezers'>HPXML Freezers</a>) is used.
+If not provided, defaults based on the foundation type and presence of garage.

 - **Name:** ``appliance_freezer_location``
 - **Type:** ``Choice``